 school - all in all, a normal girl.
 Her life completely changes one day, when she rescues a cat from some bullies: the

-cat later introduces herself as Luna and gives Usagi a brooch that allows her to
+cat later introduces herself as Luna, then gives Usagi a brooch that allows her

-Sequel to Codename: Sailor V, which focuses on Minako Aino and her time as Sailor V before she joined the Inner Senshi.
+Sequel to Codename: Sailor V, which focuses on Minako Aino's time as Sailor V before the events of BSSM.

-Tip: use the alias "BSSM" when adding this tag to submissions, for convenience.
+- For convenience, use the alias "BSSM" when adding this tag to images.

-IMPORTANT NOTE: Tag only the character you see!
-For example, do NOT add the "Usagi Tsukino" tag if only her Sailor Moon transformation is present in the image.
+- Tag only what you see! e.g. do NOT add the "Usagi Tsukino" tag if only Sailor Moon is in the image.

 Bishoujo Senshi Sailor Moon Wallpapers